bradennapier/react-grid-poc/README.md

 ### Benefits / Changes over `react-mosaic`

+- No dependencies for most part (`react-dnd` is added and will likely be needed).
+Dependencies shown in `package.json` are all `create-react-app`.

 - Tree vs Binary Tree Format (fixes [react-mosaic#31](https://github.com/palantir/react-mosaic/issues/31))

 - Custom constraints per tile and the ability to provide grid-wide constraints by pixels or percent (height and width).